|Chaplain William Channing's condolence letter to Sergeant James McLaughlin's brother-in-law.|

 chaplain in Stanton

 Nine days after the battle, McLaughlin took a turn for the worse.
 Perhaps wracked by infection as well as other effects of his wound, the 39-year-old soldier died on Dec.
-22. Two days later, William H, Channing, a chaplain at Stanton Hospital, took pencil in hand to jot down a few lines about McLaughlin's sad end to his brother-in-law back in Massachusetts.
+22. Two days later, William H, Channing, a chaplain at Stanton Hospital, jotted a few lines about McLaughlin's sad end to the soldier's brother-in-law back in Massachusetts.
 (See complete transcription of note below.)
 The cause of death was "mortification of the arm," wrote Channing, who noted "all was done for him that was possible under the circumstances."

 "His life," the chaplain added, "could not be saved."